 Scale Covariance and the Metacontinuum

-2. Perspective Inversion and the Angle of Fractal Depth
+2. Perspective Inversion and Fractal Depth Mapping

 3. Stacked Universes and the Metacontinuum

-5. Flatness as a Built-in Consequence
+5. Flatness as a Built-In Consequence

 6. Testable Implications

-7. Definitions (Reader Primer)
+7. Definitions

 8. Conclusion